shopware5/devdocs/source/sysadmins-guide/shopware-5-performance-for-sysadmins/index.md

 ## PHP

-Shopware 5.0 has PHP 5.4 as minimum requirement, which is, at the time of the release, the oldest supported PHP version.
-However, PHP 5.4 support will be dropped during Shopware 5's lifetime, and the minimum requirement will be raised to PHP 5.5.
-As such, we recommend using, whenever possible, PHP 5.5 or higher, not only for performance reasons, but also to ensure your system will support future releases of Shopware 5.

-At the time of this publication, the latest stable PHP version was 5.6, which includes several performance optimizations over PHP 5.5.
-As such, we recommend that you use PHP 5.6 whenever possible.
+At the time of this publication, the latest stable PHP version was 7.2, which includes several performance optimizations over PHP 7.0 and PHP 5.6.
+As such, we recommend that you use PHP 7.2 whenever possible, though Shopware currenty still supports PHP 5.6.
+That support will be dropped when the official maintenance for PHP 5.6 ends.

 ### Opcode cache